lrchnnng/forestfest/README.md

 **Website Sections:**
 1. Home/Landing Page
-2. Line Up - short introductions to featured artists
+2. Line Up - A short introduction to some featured artists
-3. Gallery - images from previous year
+3. Gallery - A gallery page for images of the festival from prior years
-4. Tickets - sign up page for pre-sale tickets
+4. Tickets - A page to sign up to newsletter for early access to tickets
-5. About us - includes a contact us section

 **Business goals**
 1. Goal 1 sell tickets